-At Frontken Group, our commitment to transformation remains steadfast as we continuously evolve our business operations, focusing our innovation efforts on areas where our technologies, processes, systems, and capabilities can drive meaningful change and accelerate progress.
+At Frontken Group, we continuously evolve our business operations, focusing on our innovation efforts on areas where our technologies, processes, systems, and capabilities can drive meaningful change and accelerate progress.
 We understand the dynamic nature of our stakeholders, customers, and supply chains, and we are dedicated to addressing climate change risks, clean water challenges, circular economy principles, and fostering green innovation and sustainable production practices.